uetchy/pupil/README.md

 Features
 -------------

-* Pupil is Dynamic API Wrapper, can respond flexibly to change specifications of the Twitter API.
+* Pupil is Dynamic Twitter API Wrapper, can respond flexibly to change specifications of the Twitter API.
 * Ruby on Rails like syntax.
 * Almost Twitter REST API are wrapped.
 However, some API does not support yet.
 * Twitter Streaming API are supported experimentally.